 WHERE TO PLANT CALLA LILIES

-1. Dig a hole 2 to 3” deep.
+Dig a hole 3” to 4" deep.

-2. Set the calla lily into the hole with the “eyes” (growing tips) facing up.
+Set the calla lily into the hole with the “eyes” (growing tips) facing up.

-3. Cover with soil and water lightly.
+Cover with soil and water lightly.

 In warm climates where calla lilies are winter hardy (zones 8-10), the rhizomes can be left in the ground to bloom again the following summer.
 The plants may need to be divided every few years to keep them blooming well.

-If want to try saving your calla lilies for next year, cut off the flower stems after the blooms have faded.
+If want to try saving your calla lilies for next year, here's what to do.
+Fertilize the plants throughout the growing season.
+Cut off the flower stems as soon as the blooms have faded.
 Preventing the plants from setting seed will help conserve energy for next year’s flowers.
-Continue fertilizing monthly until the foliage begins to yellow.
+Continue fertilizing until the foliage begins to yellow.

 When the leaves have died back, or after the first frost, dig up the rhizomes and trim off the foliage, leaving an inch or two of stem attached.
 Let the rhizomes cure in a warm, dry place for several days and then put them into a box with barely damp peat moss.
 Store the box in a dark place at 50-60°F. Check once or twice during the winter to make sure the rhizomes are not too moist (rotting) or too dry (shriveling).
+Replant in spring.